martin-costa/NeurIPS23-dynamic-k-clustering/README.md

 # NeurIPS23-dynamic-k-clustering

-The code for the experiments in our NeurIPS'23 paper on fully dynamic k clustering
+The code for the experiments in the NeurIPS'23 paper 'Fully Dynamic k-Clustering in O(k) Update Time'.